When it comes to Homeschool and Learning, True Jedis advocates for Mindful Homeschooling and we focus on the following:

 Use writing practice to practice the present continuous of each verb.
 Also words that are far from phonetic such as: sight, night, bright, right, know, knight, knee, break, make, take…The shapes: square, triangle, rhomboid, rectangle, circle.
 Write out the numbers.

 Encourage them to write on the journal every night.
 Write down for them on a few pages.

 Do this together at bed time and help them if they ask questions or need help spelling.
 In time they may add other things that happened that day.

 Encourage them to keep an agenda where they write down what they will do during the week.
 That way they look forward to some events, are informed and helps manage expectations.

-Real life Math
+Math Practice and Real life Math

 To count into the hundreds.
 Count by 10s, 5s, and 2s.
 To recognize the numbers up to 100.
 To recognize all the hundreds.
 Memorize simple sums, Big sums, and two digit subtraction.